January 7 - 12, 2024

 4. What are your major life goals, personal or professionally, and how do you feel this course might help you attain them?

-Please keep in mind that essays will be used to tailor the course to student needs.
 Applicants are not required to have an entrepreneurship background in order to be accepted into the workshop.
+We use the essay to tailor the course to student needs.

 Email the Personal Statement

-In order to complete your application, you must email your personal statement to the Center Coordinator, Miranda Wood, at email@example.com.
+In order to complete your application, you must email your personal statement to the Center Coordinator at firstname.lastname@example.org.

 Your application will not be considered complete until your personal statement is received by the Center Coordinator.